Dr. Kool‘s

 Where Good Neighbors and Good Servicemen Meet

-Refrigerant used for cooling has come to be known by DuPont's trade name which is Freon.
+Refrigerant used for cooling is known by DuPont's trade name which is Freon.

 This article is about the first refrigerant replacement.
 The second refrigerant has yet to be formulated.